ohler55/wabur/tutorial/lesson-1/MORE.md

 ## WABuR Components and Terminology

-- TBD diagram of flow explaining each step

 WABuR is designed as a Model View Controller (MVC) system.
 At the core is a Ruby Controller that executes the business logic of the app.
 The Controller resides at the server-side.
 To support the Controller, an HTTP web server and